Adapters

 Backpressure strategy

-WebSocket channels on latency-critical paths are intentionally unbounded.
-The platform is latency-first and prefers an explicit crash (OOM) over delaying or dropping data under pressure.
+WebSocket channels on latency-sensitive paths are intentionally unbounded.
+The platform prioritizes latency and prefers an explicit crash (OOM) over delaying or dropping data.

 Do not add bounded channels, buffering limits, or backpressure unless the latency requirement changes.